-Zsh is a wonderful shell, but needs a lot of configuration.
+Zsh is a wonderful shell, but needs a lot of pre-configuration.

-Note that, for some softwares, configurating by myself is a really dull thing.
-Because they are not designed for personalized configuration.
+Note that, configurating some softwares by myself is a really dull thing, as they can operate well in initially configuration.
 But there exist some other softwares which only show their great function after configuration, for example, vim, xterm, zsh…

 Installation